Eastern Box Turtle

 Habitat:

-Deciduous or mixed woodlands, especially with sandy soils.
-Also will use adjacent thickets, old fields, pastures, vegetated dunes, marshes, and bog edges.
-Suitable habitat includes access to water and unshaded nesting sites.
-Highest densities observed in moist, open hardwood forest and forest/old field edges with relief topography, such as ravines or modest slopes.
+Inhabit deciduous or mixed woodlands especially those with sandy soils.
+Will use adjacent thickets, old fields, pastures, vegetated dunes, marshes and bog edges.
+Access to water and unshaded nesting sites is necessary.
+Highest densities are found in moist, open hardwood forests and forest/old field edges with relief such as ravines or modest slopes.

 Adult Coloration:

-Carapace usually brown or black with radiating pattern of yellowish or orange spots, blotches, or lines in each scute.
-Lighter color may cover much of the shell in some, so that they appear yellow with dark markings.
-Plastron coloration can be solid black, brown, tan, or yellow, or any combination of these in blotches or streaks.
-Coloration on head, neck, and legs is variable as well, typically brown with some yellow, orange, or white spots or streaks.
+The carapace is usually brown or black with a radiating pattern of yellowish or orange spots, blotches or lines in each scute.
+Lighter color may cover much of the shell in some individuals that they can appear yellow with dark markings.
+Plastron coloration can be solid black, brown, tan, or yellow or any combination of these in blotches or streaks.
+Coloration of the skin, head, and legs can vary but is typically brown with yellow, orange, or white spots or streaks.
 In some (usually males) lighter colors may predominate.
-Males can be distinguished by red eyes (irises), while females have brown or yellowish eyes.
+Males have red irises while females have brown or yellowish irises.

 Adult Characteristics:

-Carapace domed (“helmet shaped”), plastron hinged.
-Carapace with slight central keel, scutes usually with prominent growth rings (annuli), though may be worn smooth.
-Males with flared rear carapace margins and concave rear lobe of plastron.
-Hind claws thick and quite curved in males, and tail is thicker and longer than in females.
+The carapace is highly domed (“helmet shaped”) with a hinged plastron.
+The carapace has a slight central keel, and the scutes have prominent growth rings (known as annuli) though some may be worn smooth.
+Males have flared rear carapace margins and a concave rear lobe of the plastron.
+The hind claws are thick and quite curved in males and the tail is thicker and longer than in females.

 Juvenile Characteristics:

-Hatchlings have flatter, more circular carapaces that are brown or grayish brown with a light spot in the center of each scute.
-Carapace also may be uniform olive gray to grayish brown with central keel that may be lighter in color.
-Plastral hinge is nonfunctional.
+Hatchlings have flatter, more circular carapaces that are brown or greyish-brown with a light spot in the center of each scute with a prominent central keel.
+The plastral hinge is nonfunctional.
 Carapace length ranges from 1 to 1.2”.

 Species Confused With:

-Blanding’s turtle also has a plastral hinge, but its elongated carapace is smooth and unkeeled, its upper jaw is notched (rather than hooked), and its throat and lower neck are usually bright yellow.
-The sometimes terrestrial Wood Turtle has a broader, less domed carapace, and its plastron lacks a hinge..
+The Blanding’s Turtle also has a plastral hinge but its elongated carapace is smooth and unkeeled, its upper jaw is notched (rather than hooked), and its throat and lower neck are usually bright yellow.
+The occasionally terrestrial Wood Turtle has a broader, less domed carapace and its plastron lacks a hinge.

 References: